SiliconLabs/wifi_applications/wifi_asset_tracking/README.md

 ### Start with a "SL Si91x - Empty C Project SoC" project ###

-1. Create a **SL Si91x - Empty C Project SoC** project for BRD4338A using Simplicity Studio 5.
+1. Create a **SL Si91x - Empty C Project SoC** project for the SiWx917 using Simplicity Studio 5.

 2. Copy all of source files in "wifi_asset_tracking/src" and header files in "wifi_asset_tracking/inc" to the directory of the project root folder (overwriting the existing files).